MinaFoundation/PGT_LeaderBot/README.md

 -------

 ## Leaderbot
-Discord Bot for interacting with Google Sheets and data gotten from Github Scraper Bot to Mongo DB.
+Discord Bot for interacting with Google Sheets and data received from Github Scraper Bot to Mongo DB.

 ### Usage
 Explained [here](#installation--setup).